HRT: which type is right for you?

 Try it if…

 There are two ways of taking it: cyclical combined HRT is best if you have menopausal symptoms and still have periods.
 This involves having a gap between taking progestogen for a period of time.
 Continuous combined HRT is recommended if you are post-menopausal and have not had a period for a year.
-This involves taking estrogen and progestogen every day without a gap and it is thought to decrease the risk of womb cancer.
+This involves taking oestrogen and progestogen every day without a gap and it is thought to decrease the risk of womb cancer.

 What about testosterone?